 Government election commitments

 The government is dedicated to taking strong action for the community and improving the lives of Queenslanders now and into the future.
 That is why it is a government priority to deliver on its election commitments.

-Read the progress reports on previous government election commitments:
+Access the latest progress reports on government election commitments using the following links:

 2017 government election commitments